Lower back pain can be bothersome, and it can stand in the way of your work and personal life.

-- Phosphorus – Dairy foods are rich in phosphorus, but other healthy foods to add to your diet are bran cereals, baked beans, oysters, and sardines.
+- Phosphorus – Dairy foods are rich in phosphorus, but other healthy foods to add to your diet are chicken, seafood, nuts, and whole grains.

 - Vitamin D. Foods high in vitamin D include eggs, fortified milk, salmon, swordfish, and cod liver oil.

 The National Sleep Foundation recommends that adults get between seven to nine hours of sleep every night.
 Lack of sleep could make you prone to back pain, and sleep disturbances could make the pain even worse.